 Featuring bright white paint, red roofing, and a modern and stylish design, the newly renovated complex was completed and opened to residents in June 2019.
 The new post office was a welcome addition to the downtown area and a much-needed improvement from the previous Post Office building, which was in the same location.

-Although imports through the U.S. and other countries via private delivery services are popular in the Turks and Caicos, a strong demand for post boxes and postal services still exists.
+Although imports through the U.S. and other countries via private delivery services are popular in the Turks and Caicos, there is still some demand for mail boxes and postal services.

 The George Brown Post Office seeks to meet this demand by providing about 3,500 post office boxes as well as a host of other services, including mail pickup, sending mail, and selling postage stamps.
 Stamps and cards can also be purchased from the majority of gift shops in the Grace Bay area, or at the Grand Turk Cruise Center on the island of Grand Turk.